Naseband/APC40Interface/README.md

 # APC40Interface

 C++ Library to interact with the Akai APC 40 (portable MIDI controller).
+There is great support for Ableton, Tractor, FL Studio etc. so this is not meant for those.
+This is to play around with it without digging into the protocols.

 Uses the RtMidi Library.

 The launch pad is treated as one array of buttons/LEDs, including scene launch and activator/solo/rec arm buttons.
-This is to make the usage of LEDs easier for use cases other than MIDI controller.
+This is to make the usage of LEDs easier for use cases other than a MIDI controller.
 They are accessed with x and y positions; the origin is located in the top left corner.
 To access the pad buttons and LEDs use the "APC40_MAIN_PAD" type.